bugbound/webnuke/README.md

 2. activate followme
 3. click around the web application using the browser thats currently logged in
 4. Urls visited will be loaded in the unauthenicated second browser instance

-will open another browser instance and will visit the urls

 ## Brute